Oil down more than 3 percent on U.S. crude build; Brent near 2004 low

 Ali al-Naimi, oil minister of OPEC leader Saudi Arabia, said the kingdom will not limit production, the Wall Street Journal reported.

-Slowing demand growth, particularly in Asia, has weighed on prices.
-China's energy consumption in 2015 grew at its lowest since 1998, according to official news agency Xinhua.
+China's energy consumption in 2015 grew at its lowest since 1998, the official news agency Xinhua said, adding to the market's downside.

 (Additional reporting by Libby George in London; Editing by David Gregorio)